 My approach to teaching was built in the most inspiring and challenging of situations.
-I began my teaching career at an adult literacy center in inner city Baltimore, where most of my students were returning to school, often coming back after having facing failure or fear due to disability, economics, or the distractions of complex lives.
-We worked on basic skills, with a shared understanding that all progress marked a victory.
-The indomitable motivation these students possessed inspired me to pursue my passion for teaching, despite the obstacles in my way.
-This experience led me to obtain a “teaching in the two-year college” certificate in my master’s program by teaching at Harold Washington Community College, and then to request my doctoral teaching fellowship post at Borough of Manhattan Community College (BMCC), CUNY.
-In both urban community college systems, students were coming from disenfranchised school districts, most learning English as a second (third, or fourth) language, and many commuting from neighborhoods plagued by violence and poverty.
-The diversity of experience each student brought to the classroom taught me to adapt my strategies to meet the needs of each individual, and led me to encourage my students to learn from one another.
-I continue to apply this philosophy of student-centered learning in my teaching career, while developing innovative methods to bolster digital literacy skills and media fluency.
+I began my teaching career at an adult literacy center in inner city Baltimore, where most of my students were returning to school, often coming back after having faced failure or fear due to disability, economics, or the distractions of complicated lives.
+We worked on basic skills, making small steps toward a GED, with a shared understanding that all progress marked a victory.
+The indomitable motivation these students possessed to put themselves through school inspired me to pursue my passion for teaching, despite the obstacles in my way.
+This experience led me to obtain a “teaching in the two-year college” certificate along with my master’s degree in English at DePaul University.
+Training to teach English and writing courses at both DePaul University and Harold Washington Community College, guided me to request my doctoral teaching fellowship post at Borough of Manhattan Community College (BMCC), CUNY.
+In these urban community college systems, students were coming from disenfranchised school districts, most learning English as a second (third, or fourth) language, and many commuting each day from neighborhoods plagued by violence and poverty.
+The diversity of experience each student brought to the classroom taught me to adapt my strategies to meet the varying needs of each individual, and led me to encourage my students to learn from one another.
+My research agenda grew from my experience in the classroom.
+I wanted to know more about the tools I was asking students to engage with, and investigate the deeper issues at work behind the interfaces.
+I continue to apply this philosophy of student-centered learning and “collaboration-by-difference” in my teaching career, while developing innovative methods to bolster digital literacy skills and media fluency.

 I extend my focus on process through my assessment strategy by scaffolding course projects through low-stakes assignments and by grading students on their participation and effort portfolio-style.
 Assessing work that is collaborative, multimodal, and experimental, while encouraging students to “fail forward,” remains a challenge.
-Although intimidating to students, and difficult to assess, I integrate group work and introduce new tools into assignments because I believe that this will prepare them to succeed both within and outside the academy.
-I know this to be effective from feedback on student evaluations: for example, students feel “better prepared for the rest of my college career” and that “she helped me a lot in my journey of writing,” and “she made it easy to learn.”
-Which is reinforced by faculty observations, which reiterate, “I believe she wants all of her students to succeed,” and that “Amanda cared about the students both as learners and as people with lives outside of the classroom.”
+Although intimidating to students, and difficult to assess, I integrate group work into every course and introduce a variety of new tools into each assignment because I believe that this will prepare them to succeed both inside and outside the academy.
+I know this to be effective from feedback on student evaluations: for example, students feel “better prepared for the rest of my college career” and claim that “[Dr. Licastro] helped me a lot in my journey of writing,” and “made it easy to learn.”
+Which is reinforced by faculty observations that reiterate, “I believe she wants all of her students to succeed.”

-A participatory learning environment thrives on a difference in perspective created by diverse student backgrounds and varying levels of experience.
+A participatory learning environment thrives on differences in perspective created by diverse student backgrounds and varying levels of experience.
 This means breaking down the novice-expert roles, and learning from our students and peers.
-My syllabi are a collection of ideas I adapted from conference presentations, workshops, our graduate student composition and rhetoric group, and through the community of educators I follow on social media.
-I reciprocate this access to knowledge by sharing my materials through my blog, in pedagogical workshops, and through discussions with fellow instructors both online and off.
+I am constantly trying to improve my approach to teaching.
+My syllabi are a collection of ideas I adapted from conference presentations, workshops, my colleagues, and through the community of educators I follow on social media.
+I reciprocate this access to knowledge by sharing my materials through my blog (http://digitocentrism.com/), in pedagogical workshops, and through discussions with fellow instructors both online and off.
+As is evident by my list of publications, both existing and forthcoming, I also go further by explicating the pedagogical theory used to design my curriculum, and critiquing the tools and results of each experiment, in my scholarly writing.
 My research will continue to be propelled by the experiences I have working with students in the classroom, and by helping my colleagues across the disciplines integrate technology into their pedagogy.